DarkOriole4/PIL_GraphicsEngine/README.md

 2. Run main.py

 # Functionalities
-At any given moment, whatever is on the screen is dictated by the "render_frame" function that's located in main.py.
+At any given moment, whatever is displayed for every frame is dictated by the "engine_cycle" function that's located in main.py.

 - You can change the color of any pixel on the screen using
 ```